TutorialDoctor/Software_Development/4 Art Process.md

 5. **Shading** (Polish)
 6. **Details** (Polish)

 Sketch the idea first.
 Compose the image using primitive shapes (square, triangle, circle).
 Refine the primitive shapes to get an accurate silhouette.
 Give a base color to the silhouette (usually the mid-tone).
 Add shapes for the highlights and shadows.
-Shade/blend between the mid-tones, highlights and shadows.
+Shade/blend between the mid-tones, highlights, and shadows.
 Lastly, add details.
 Add only the information you need to convey the image.
 Nothing more!

 ![rock](https://cloud.githubusercontent.com/assets/12942803/9608739/d66a1214-509d-11e5-8533-e7b0a454815a.jpg)